delaiglesialab/DigitalRhythmsProject/README.md

 A sincere thank you from the de la Iglesia lab at the University of Washington, Seattle!

-### The promised treat
+### (Extra) Visualize it yourself!

-Click on the icon below to open a colab notebook that allows you to visualize your own data, and even helps you learn some interesting things about yourself!
+As a little thank you for your efforts, we provide a colab notebook that allows you to visualize your own data in just a few clicks, and even helps you learn some interesting things about yourself!
+(Click on the icon below to open it)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/invisilico/Tutorial-Notebooks/blob/main/Digital_Behaviour_Notebook.ipynb)

-The notebook is still in development and built to be a tutorial for students.
+Note: The notebook is still in development and built to be a tutorial for students.
 It will be updated with a dedicated notebook for visualization soon!

 # About Us and Contact details

 Feel free to contact us regarding any concerns or suggestions!

-Study Coordinator:
+### Study Coordinator:

 Raymond Sanchez, Department of Biology, University of Washington, (520) 205-2531,

 email: <a href="mailto:raysan53@uw.edu">raysan53@uw.edu</a>

-Lead Researcher:
+### Lead Researcher:

 Horacio de la Iglesia, Department of Biology, University of Washington, (206) 616-4697,